FOAcode/TaskPlanner/README.md

 A simple and fast way to organise activities locally.
 Assign a task, due date, person responsible and reorder tasks based on date and importance.

 ## Launch
-To launch the application visit the TaskPlanner github page.
-On chromium based browsers you can install the website as application (PWA).
+To launch the application, visit the [TaskPlanner GitHub Page](https://foacode.github.io/TaskPlanner/).
+On Chromium-based browsers, you can install the website as an application (PWA).

 ### Set password
 Set a password that will be used for encrypt and unlock the data at every access.